jsr6720/jsr6720.github.io/_posts/2018-04-30-the-ideal-team-player.md

 ## My Review 3/5

-Evaluate team members on their core qualities: Hungry, Humble and People-Smarts.<br/>Like most of Lencioni's book stick to the model not the fabel.
+Evaluate team members on their core qualities: Hungry, Humble and People-Smarts.

+Like most of Lencioni's book stick to the model not the fabel.
 THe meat is in the summary

 ### Date Read
 2018/04/30